+This article will give you a free tooth fairy pillow pattern and show you step by step how to make a tooth pillow.
 The tooth fairy reminds us that dreams can come true!
-Here is something special for the little dreamers in your family.
-A tooth fairy pillow pattern!
+So here is something special for the little dreamers in your family.

 When your child loses their first tooth, having a special cushion to tuck the tooth into before going to sleep, adds to the dreamer's expectations of a reward in the morning.
 What better way to celebrate the story of the tooth fairy, or tooth mouse than with a special little cushion shaped like a tooth.

-You can make this cute little cushion and have it ready to accept the donations from the tooth fairy in return for the precious tooth.
+You can make this cute little cushion and have it ready to accept donations from the tooth fairy in return for the precious tooth or teeth.

 - FABRIC - A scrap of cotton fabric

 - MARKERS - Fabric pens or fabric paint for the face.
-I used Sharpie brand which gave nice results.
+I used the Sharpie brand, which gave nice results.
 My tip is to just make sure your drawing is dry before you touch it.
+Or you can use embroidery floss to embroider the face.

-- STUFFING - Stuffing (Polyester stuffing or scraps of fabric cut small)
+- STUFFING - Stuffing (Polyester stuffing or small pieces of fabric or yarn cut small)

-Click here to download the pattern.
+Click here to download the pattern template.
 It will open up in a new window.
 Make sure you measure the test square.

 Watch this short YouTube video showing you how to make the tooth fairy pillow.
 It really is very easy.
 Subscribe for more weekly sewing and craft videos.